-Failure to meet Amazon's 95% target for this metric currently does not result in the suspension of your selling account.
-However, it could cause negative feedback or claims, which could impact your selling account status.
+Failure to meet Amazon’s 95% target for this metric currently does not result in the suspension of your selling account.
+However, it could cause negative feedback or claims, which could affect your selling account status.

-Carriers that Amazon currently supports tracking information are available to choose from the dropdown box on Confirm shipment page.
+Carriers that Amazon currently supports tracking information are available to choose from the drop-down box on Confirm shipment page.
 You could navigate to Confirm shipment page by going to Order > Manage Orders > Confirm shipment:

-A package that doesn't include verified tracking information will have an "X" in the "No Valid Tracking" column of your Valid Tracking ID report.
+A package that doesn’t include verified tracking information will have an ‘X’ in the ‘No valid tracking’ column of your Valid Tracking ID report.
 If you uploaded a tracking number but are seeing it marked as unconfirmed, it might be because:

 This can happen if:

-To correct any potential errors in the tracking information you provided, continue to How do I edit a tracking number?.
+To correct any potential errors in the tracking information that you provided, continue to How do I edit a tracking number?.

 You can edit order tracking information by going to Orders, and then Manage Orders.
 Enter the Order ID into the Advanced Search.
 Once you find the correct order, click Edit Shipment and provide the revised tracking number.